wb1110/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+The context API provides an easier method to share data between components without prop drilling or the extensive setup of redux.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are repeatable functions.
+Reducers are like a switch board for accessing actions.
+The store is known as a 'single source of truth' because it is like a global state/props bank for the actions and reducers to draw from.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux-thunk allows us to call upon multiple actions at the same time.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Once I get the hang of redux...
+I think I will actually prefer it.